Tell me more ×

 I use SelfControl quite frequently for completing homework and such, but at school, while I was away from my keyboard at the white board, my friend thought it would be funny to set the timer to 10 hours.
 I am currently using a proxy to ask this question.
-Is there any way to disable this useful, but dangerous application?
-A quick reply would be appreciated!
-Thanks!
+Is there any way to disable this useful, but inflexible application?

 5 Answers